bigcommerce/dev-docs/docs/stencil-docs/page-builder/third-party-widgets.md

 ### OAuth token

 To use this method, you will need to obtain API credentials with OAuth content scope set to `modify`.
-For information about making requests against BigCommerce’s REST APIs, see [Authenticating BigCommerce’s REST APIs](/api-docs/getting-started/authentication/rest-api-authentication).
+For information about making requests against BigCommerce’s REST APIs, see the [Guide to API Accounts](/api-docs/getting-started/authentication/rest-api-authentication).
 After obtaining the token, you can inject, list, and remove widgets on any page of the store.
 To learn how to complete these actions, see [Widgets Tutorial](/api-docs/storefront/widgets/widgets-tutorial).

 ### App Marketplace